 - Adult supervision

-- Take the fabric out into the sun and leave it for about 10 minutes.
-You can do this on a cloudy day, but leave it out for about 20 minutes for full processing.
+Leave the fabric in the sun for about 10 minutes.
+You can still do this on a cloudy day, but leave it out for about 20 minutes to allow for full processing.

-- Bring the fabric inside and remove all of the objects.
+When the time is up, bring the fabric inside and remove all of the objects.
 Rinse fabric under cold water for about 2-4 minutes.
-Hang to dry.

-Sun Print Fabric appears to be normal cloth until exposed to the sun.
-Once sunlight hits the fabric, it's clear that there's something different about this cloth.
-Sun Print Fabric is treated with a special light sensitive chemical that changes color when the sun hits it.
+At first Sun Print Fabric appears to be normal cloth until it is exposed to the sun.
+Once sunlight hits the fabric, it’s clear that there’s something different about this cloth.
+Sun Print Fabric is treated with a special light sensitive chemical that causes it to change color when the sun hits it.

-Materials like Sun Print Fabric are a fantastic way for young scientists to engage with the power of the sun.
-Although the sun's rays are invisible, they have great influence when they react with the world around us.
-Students can use Sun Print Fabric as a hands-on introduction to photosynthesis in plants, sun protection application, or photo development.
+Materials like Sun Print Fabric are a fantastic way for young scientists to visually see the effects of the sun.
+Although the sun’s rays are invisible, they have great influence when they react with the world around us.
+Students can use Sun Print Fabric as a hands-on introduction to photosynthesis in plants, sun protection application, or even photo development.